sergei-mironov/cake3/README.md

     article](http://www.gnu.org/software/automake/manual/html_node/Multiple-Outputs.html#Multiple-Outputs)
     if you are surprised.
 Thirdcake implements [.INTERMEDIATE pattern](http://stackoverflow.com/a/10609434/1133157) to deal with this
-    problem so `rule` function has exactly meaning:
+    problem so `rule` like this

         rule $ do
           shell [cmd|foo $in1 $in2 -o @out1 -o @out2 |]

-    does exactly what you expect.
+    will always notice inputs changes and rebuild both outputs

   * *Makefiles hierarchy.*